Half-Lives & Half-Truths

 Edited by Barbara Rose Johnston

 The long Cold War of the twentieth century has ended, but only now are the poisonous legacies of that “first nuclear age” coming to light.
 Activists and anthropologists, the authors of this volume reveal the devastating, complex, and long-term environmental health problems afflicting the people who worked in uranium mining and processing, lived in regions dedicated to the construction of nuclear weapons or participated, often unknowingly, in radiation experiments.
 The nations and individuals, many of them members of indigenous or ethnic minority communities, are now demanding information about how the United States and the Soviet Union poisoned them and meaningful remedies for the damage done to them and the generations to come.
 As nuclear proliferation accelerates, this struggle takes on ever greater urgency.

 2007 New Mexico Book Award

-Contributors: Holly Barker, Marie Boutte, Susan Dawson, Paula Garb, Hugh Gusterson, Barbara Rose Johnston, Joshua Levin, Edward Liebow, Gary Madsen, Laura Nader, David Price, Kathleen Purvis-Roberts, Theresa Satterfield, Edith Turner, Cynthia Werner
+Contributors: Holly Barker, Marie Boutte, Susan Dawson, Paula Garb, Hugh Gusterson, Barbara Rose Johnston, Joshua Levin, Edward Liebow, Gary Madsen, Laura Nader, David Price, Kathleen Purvis-Roberts, Theresa Satterfield, Edith Turner, Cynthia A. Werner

 View the Table of Contents